elastic/apm/specs/agents/metadata.md

 [Metadata about an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) can be retrieved from the internal metadata endpoint, `http://169.254.169.254`.

-In the case where a proxy is configured on the application, the agents SHOULD attempt to make the calls to the metada endpoint directly, without using the proxy.
+In the case where a proxy is configured on the application, the agents SHOULD attempt to make the calls to the metadata endpoint directly, without using the proxy.

 As an example with curl, first, an API token must be created